 is zoned residential; or,

-is within the cartilage of any dwelling.
+is within the curtilage of any dwelling.

 ROOMING HOUSE: Any dwelling containing one or more Rooming Units in which space is rented, leased, or hired out by the owner or operator.
 A rooming house shall include but not be limited to dormitories, group homes, and boarding houses.